zhang-zhenyu/FPGA/README.md

 # FPGA
-Here are the fpga projects of Ai in school.
+Here are the exercise projects in school.
 Though is not changeable, it opens a door to the computer science.